 Yeah, it doesn’t really work like that.
-And unlike leased cars small business owners lease restaurant equipment because they have to, not because they want to show off.
-When faced with mounting startup costs, big ticket items like commercial ovens, POS systems, and, yes, ice makers, can be tough to buy with cash.
+And unlike leased cars, small business owners lease restaurant equipment because they have to, not because they want to show off.
+When faced with mounting startup costs, big ticket items like commercial ovens, POS systems, and, yes, ice makers, it can be tough to buy with cash.
 Which means they have to find another way to pay for it, and many turn to leasing.

-What Should I Consider Before Leasing?
+What Should I Consider Before Leasing Restaurant Equipment?

 First, when looking at your cash flow budget, see if you have enough actual money coming in each month to cover the expected lease payment.
 If not, then you either have to find another way to finance your rented restaurant equipment every 30 days or it may make more sense to hold off until for the moment, not moving forward with a lease until you’re in a better financial position.

 Secondly, think about how long you’re planning to use the equipment.
 Items that you don’t plan to replace for years, like hot water heaters or brick ovens, make much more sense to purchase.
 But for items that you only plan to use for a few years leasing is always the smarter play.

 What Types of Items Do Restaurants Lease?

-Refrigerators – Walk in refrigerators and freezers are actually far cheaper on a per-square-foot basis than small ones, so installing these is a huge cost savings in the long run.
+- Refrigerators – Walk in refrigerators and freezers are actually far cheaper on a per-square-foot basis than small ones, so installing these is a huge cost savings in the long run.
 But they can be pricey, and while you might not replace them often, a lease can make sense if the payment is cheaper.
 And since used refrigerators don’t have good resale value, many leasing companies will give buyout options for almost nothing.

 - Dishwashers – Dishwashers become outdated almost as fast as POS systems, with new cleaning methods, chemicals, and water/energy-efficient models flooding the market every year.
 The added bonus of leasing a dishwasher is that often maintenance and chemicals are included in the cost.

 What Are the Other Advantages, and Disadvantages, of Leasing Restaurant Equipment?

 Of course, leasing has drawbacks.
 The APR for leases is almost always higher than it is for financed purchases, meaning your monthly payment might be higher depending on how much money you put down.
 Also, because new restaurants aren’t exactly a guaranteed investment for the lessors, new restaurants may find their interest rates exceptionally high.
 You can find a fantastic infographic about it here, but expect to pay in the neighborhood of $1,650 a month for every $50,000 financed on a restaurant equipment lease if you’re new to the industry.